gender equality

 1. Advocating with influence

 Around 80% of HESTA members are women.
-HESTA advocates for law change that will improve super outcomes for women.
+HESTA advocates for changes that will improve super retirement outcomes for women.

 View our submissions on gender equality